gmontamat/pyaw-reporting/README.md

 ### Prerequisites

 You will need Python 2.7 with the [googleads](https://pypi.python.org/pypi/googleads) package installed (using a virtualenv is recommended).
 An access token *YAML* file with the corresponding AdWords credentials is also needed.
 The optional parameter **client\_customer\_id** must be included in the *YAML* file, you should enter your AdWords Manager Account (formerly MCC) id.
+This way, all the AdWords accounts linked to the Manager Account will be retrieved.
 The file *example.yaml* shows how your token should look like.
 Report [AWQL](https://developers.google.com/adwords/api/docs/guides/awql) queries should be stored in a plaintext file and passed to the script using the *-q* parameter.
 There is an example query in the file *query.txt* which will retrieve clicks and impressions per ad for the last 7 days.
 For more information about report types refer to [Report Types](https://developers.google.com/adwords/api/docs/appendix/reports).

 ### Installation